Your browser is out of date.

 Kyrgyzstan

-Imagine you are walking down a path, and everyone around you has something new and exciting to offer, all coming from distant lands with different clothes and different languages.
-This is the equivalent of what the Silk Road was back between the 2nd century BC and 1st century AD.
 The Chang’an Tianshan Corridor is an excellent example of a physical space that has morphed into a cultural icon.
-There are 33 recognized sites in the corridor: 22 in China, 8 in Kazakhstan, and 3 in Kyrgyzstan.
-Through changing landscapes, religious buildings, and remnants of cities once at the center of the world, this corridor preserves the legacy of the ancient Silk Road.
-Moving along this corridor allows visitors the opportunity to walk through the most transformative crossroads in history.
+There are 33 recognised sites in the corridor: 22 in China, 8 in Kazakhstan, and 3 in Kyrgyzstan.
+Through changing landscapes, religious buildings, and remnants of cities once at the centre of the world, this corridor preserves the legacy of the ancient Silk Road.
+Moving along route allows you the opportunity to walk through the most transformative crossroads in history.

 © Pavel Svoboda Photography / Shutterstock